qrst07/cloudmc-standard-kb/en/compute-service/gcp-working-with-instances.md

    - **New ephemeral IP:**  Your instance will be assigned a new public IP every time it boots.
    - **New static IP:**  A public IP will be reserved specifically for this instance, and will be the same every time it boots.
 1. You may choose to specify a startup script to be executed every time the instance boots.
 Enter the desired startup script in the text box labeled **Automation - Startup script**.
 For instances running Unix-based operating systems, this can be a shell script, and for Windows instances this can be a metadata key, where the value is the desired batch commands or PowerShell commands.
+1. Click *Submit*.
+The new instance will appear in the list, and will be in the **provisioning** state.
+Once the instance has been provisioned, it will transition to the **running** state.

 ### Get instance details